Customize Consent Preferences

 Root Cause Analysis Tip: Using TapRooT® in Criminal Investigations

-I would recommend looking under the Natural Disaster / Sabotage area.
+I would recommend looking under the Natural Disaster/Sabotage area.
 This is where intentional acts would be categorized.
 The investigation would then be turned over to a law enforcement-type investigation.

-I’m not saying that TapRooT® is, therefore, not able to be used for any part of the investigation.
-The SnapCharT® is an ideal tool for evidence collection, and in fact, law enforcement agencies use a rudimentary form of charting for just that purpose.
+I’m not saying that TapRooT® RCA is, therefore, not able to be used for any part of the investigation.
+The SnapCharT® Diagram is an ideal tool for evidence collection, and in fact, law enforcement agencies use a rudimentary form of charting for just that purpose.

 You could also use Safeguards Analysis to help you figure out how you might have been able to detect, prevent, or mitigate the consequences of the criminal act.